 Workspace ONE provides a great way to provide a seamless experience when accessing Office 365.
 I found configuring this wasn’t too complex, however there were a number of settings you needed to get exactly right for this to work.

 The purpose of this article is to provide you further details on how to enable this integration, with the settings from my lab environment and the guides I used to set this up.

-The official integration guide is available here.
+The official integration guide is available here (there is also a very useful overview video here too).
 This is a comprehensive guide, however I found the integration documentation written by the VMware LiveFire team much more straightforward.
 The LiveFire team’s guide is outlined in five parts:

 - Part 1: Setting Up a Developer Account